sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 >After UV unwrapping, select the seams and mark them as sharp edges.
 This works for almost all seams.
 There will however be some seams where the sharp edges should be removed again, on flat surfaces for example.
 Then turn on auto smooth or use [Hard Ops](https://hardops-manual.readthedocs.io/en/latest/).
 Problems can often be fixed by setting smooth angle to 100°.
 If the shading looks bad at the center mirror point of some objects, add a sharp edge along the center line.
 >
 >**Organic**
->ToDo
+>To-Do

 >[!Info] Baking cage
 >The cage helps for ray casting to know from where to cast the rays and when to kill the ray.
 The cage should extend far enough to cover the highest points of the high poly mesh.
-The cage is almost always a bigger/ solidified version of the low and should never be done by hand if the baker doesn't generate a cage for you then that baker isn't a good baker.
-Making cages isn't hard but when working with many objects it's a complete waste of time.
+The cage is almost always a bigger/ solidified version of the low and should never be done by hand, if the baker doesn't generate a cage for you then that baker isn't a good baker.
+Making cages isn't hard, but when working with many objects it's a complete waste of time.
 Marmoset and Substance generate cages, bakers in Blender and Maya currently don't.
 >
 >Sometimes however with more complex objects the generated cage won't work, then one can either:
 >- Hand paint the cage distance